openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 However, if the shape of data is not going to change from one inference request to another, it is recommended to set up static shapes (when all dimensions are fully defined) for the inputs.
 Doing it at this stage, instead of during inference in runtime, can be beneficial in terms of performance and memory consumption.
-To set up static shapes, Model Conversion API provides the ``input_shape`` parameter.
+To set up static shapes, model conversion API provides the ``input_shape`` parameter.
 For more information on input shapes under runtime, refer to the :doc:`Changing input shapes <openvino_docs_OV_UG_ShapeInference>` guide.
 To learn more about dynamic shapes in runtime, refer to the :doc:`Dynamic Shapes <openvino_docs_OV_UG_DynamicShapes>` guide.